bytechefhq/bytechef/docs/src/content/docs/reference/components/vtiger.md

 ---
 title: "VTiger"
-description: "CRM software for sales, marketing, and support teams"
+description: "VTiger is a comprehensive customer relationship management (CRM) platform that offers sales, marketing, and support solutions to streamline business."
 ---
 ## Reference
 <hr />

-CRM software for sales, marketing, and support teams
+VTiger is a comprehensive customer relationship management (CRM) platform that offers sales, marketing, and support solutions to streamline business.

 Categories: [crm]